-"I want to ensure we preserve our rich heritage, property value and opportunities of the coast," Champagne said, "Our hard-working residents should not have to move out due to preventable erosion."
+"Clearly my colleagues in the House believe we should preserve our rich heritage, property value and opportunities of the coast," Champagne said, "Our hard-working residents should not have to move away due to preventable erosion."

 Although the legislature previously added Champagne's provision to state law, she said the law can be changed with a simple majority vote of the legislature.
 Constitutional amendments, by comparison, require a majority of two-thirds of the legislature, then a state-wide vote by the general public.

-"Louisiana's coast not only brings thousands of much needed jobs but defines our culture, resources, and identity as a gulf state.
-We are losing more and more of our coastline each year, and I want to ensure that we are doing everything we can as legislators to protect it."
+"Louisiana's coast brings thousands of much needed jobs and defines our culture, resources, and identity as a gulf state.
+We are losing more and more of our coastline each year, and I want to do everything we can as legislators to protect it."
 Champagne said.
 "This bill would give these funds higher constitutional protection and give our state's citizens a chance to state their opinion."